mangathemango/lexue_cli/README.md

 # lexue-cli: A Rust-based Lexue Command Line Interface

 ## Overview
-`lexue-cli` is a command line interface (CLI) tool written in Rust that allows users to interact with the Lexue platform, which is used by Beijing Institute of Technology to distribute materials and assignments to students.
+`lexue-cli` is an open source command line interface (CLI) tool written in Rust that allows users to interact with the Lexue platform, which is used by Beijing Institute of Technology to distribute materials and assignments to students.

 ## Purpose